 “For mountains in the USA most people immediately think of America’s western states, but the Appalachian Mountains are much closer for those travelling from the UK, and equally scenic” says Phoenix, from Freedom’s America team.
 “In fact they reach closer to some of the major cities too, making them more accessible for fly-drive itineraries.”

 Florida’ sunshine state is a popular destination for many UK holidaymakers, but it is great shame if the most they see of the region is Orlando’s famous theme parks.
-With wildlife-filled National Parks and plenty of sandy beaches there is a lot to explore on Florida’s Best Road Trip.
+With wildlife-filled National Parks and plenty of sandy beaches there is a lot to explore on ou Best of Florida Road Trip.

 Florida has great connectivity with the UK, with direct flights to both Orlando and Miami departing regularly from London and Manchester.
 It is also possible to fly directly to Tampa as well, which offers a good alternative, particularly during peak season.